-I discovered from reading an informative piece on managed futures and CTA’s from HedgeNordic magazine that trend-followers will produce “crisis alpha” but not “correction alpha”.
-A crisis is defined as a significant and extended downturn while a correction is short-term drawdown.
+I discovered from reading an informative piece on managed futures and CTA’s from HedgeNordic magazine that trend-followers will produce “crisis alpha” but not “correction alpha.”
+A crisis is a significant and extended downturn, while a correction is a short-term drawdown.
 Unfortunately, one man’s correction is another man’s crisis.
 All crises start and end as corrections.

-Let’s stop with the attempt to make trend-following something special during a crisis or that what trend-followers do is alpha.
+Let’s stop by attempting to make trend-following something special during a crisis or that what trend-followers do is alpha.
 Trend-followers do not need the help.
 The value proposition for trend-following stands on its own.

 We can make this simple.
-Managed futures trend-following, because it can take positions both long and short across a diversified set of markets, should do well in both up and down market trends.
-By construction, it will have low beta.
+Because it can take positions both long and short across a diversified set of markets, managed futures trend-following should do well in both up and down market trends.
+By construction, it will have a low beta.
 This is an investment advantage.

-If a market downturn is longer and more extreme, short trend positions will make money and profit relative to any long-only strategy.
+If a market downturn is prolonged and extreme, short trend positions will make money and profit relative to any long-only strategy.
 This is an advantage.

-There is skill with finding the right model and right rules for risk management but that is independent of a crisis and more important for protecting principal when there are no trends.
-Making money during a crisis, large down equity moves, is a skill but the more relevant skill is being able to protection the profits generated between large market moves.
+There is a skill with finding the suitable model and proper rules for risk management, but that is independent of a crisis and more important for protecting principal when there are no trends.
+Making money during a crisis, significant down equity moves, is a skill, but the more relevant skill is being able to protect the profits generated between significant market moves.
 A skill often overlooked is just following the model.

-Stop with the crisis alpha and go back to basics for why this strategy will do well when long-only managers will suffer.
-The value of trend-following is its simplicity not complexity.
+Stop with the crisis alpha and go back to basics for why this strategy will do well when long-only managers suffer.
+The value of trend-following is its simplicity, not complexity.
 It is an effective investment process based on following prices regardless of what you may call the environment.
-It may not be “alpha”, but it is works by utilizing systematic skill.
+It may not be “alpha,” but it is working by utilizing the systematic skill.